 Other Harmful Elements

-In today’s society, we’re surrounded by harmful elements that can cause issues for the well-being of your eyes.
-Cigarette smoke, dust, car exhausts and pollution can all have a negative effect on your vision.
+Today, we’re surrounded by harmful elements that can cause issues for the well-being of your eyes.
+Cigarette smoke, dust, car exhausts, and pollution can all have negative effects on your vision.
 Even if you don’t notice the side effects now, they will certainly become clear when you start to age.

 Make sure that you take the necessary steps to protect your eyes from these harmful elements.
 These are things you may not think about when you’re in your 30s, but if done, you’ll be enjoying better vision later in life!

 Regular Eye Tests

 At least once a year, ensure that you take an eye exam so that you can diagnose any problems quickly.
-If you start to develop nearsightedness or farsightedness in the early stages, you can do eye exercises to ensure that your eyes are not getting progressively worse.
+If you start to develop nearsightedness or farsightedness in the early stages, do eye exercises to ensure your eyes aren’t getting worse.

-If your regular eye test shows that you have some issues, then you need to start taking action immediately.
+If your regular eye test shows that you have some issues, then you need to start acting immediately.

 A healthy diet with the right balance of vitamins and minerals will really help to keep your vision in good condition.
-Even though you are probably not noticing any deterioration with regards to your eyes and aging, it’s important that you do everything that you can to keep them in the best condition possible.
+You are probably not noticing any deterioration in your vision yet.
+But, it’s important that you do everything that you can to keep them in this condition.

 If you take care of your eyes now, you can keep them in good condition well into your 40s, 50s and even 60s!